Imrat Khan: Solo career and legacy

 From 1961 onwards, Imrat Khan performed and recorded solo, playing both sitar and surbahar.

 For decades, Imrat Khan recorded extensively on both his instruments.
 His full performance practice started with a surbahar alap in dhrupad ang (embellished with more romantic touches), followed by a shorter alap on the sitar leading into gat in traditional Imdadkhani style.
 (Sitar players such as Ravi Shankar and Nikhil Banerjee added bass strings to their sitars to achieve at least some of the surbahar's lower range on a single instrument).

 Imrat Khan performed in Europe, the United States, the United Kingdom, Germany, China and Southeast Asia.
 He also performed at the Cannes Film Festival in 1970.
 He spent a portion of each year teaching classical Indian music and instructing sitar students at Washington University in St. Louis.

 Imrat Khan's music has been featured in films made by noted filmmakers like Satyajit Ray and James Ivory.

-"In 1971, he made musical history as the first Indian musician to play at London's Royal Albert Hall for the first ever all night performance of Indian classical music in the BBC Promenade Concert Series"... says the Webster University, Missouri website.
+"In 1971, he made musical history as the first Indian musician to play at London's Royal Albert Hall for the first ever all night performance of Indian classical music in the BBC Promenade Concert Series"... says the Webster University website.

 Imrat Khan was the senior performer of the Imdadkhani gharana, the school of sitar and surbahar performance named after his grandfather Imdad Khan.

 Death and legacy

 Imrat Khan died on 22 November 2018 at age 83 due to a stroke in St. Louis, Missouri, United States where he had been residing for over two decades prior to his death.
 He had been ill for some time before his death.

-Imrat Khan had five sons, Nishat Khan (sitar player), Irshad Khan (sitar player), Wajahat Khan (sarod player) and Shafaatullah Khan (tabla player), and Azmat Ali Khan, who were all trained by him, and are all talented musicians themselves.
+Imrat Khan had five sons, Nishat Khan (sitar player), Irshad Khan (sitar player), Wajahat Khan (sarod player) and Shafaatullah Khan (tabla player), and Azmat Ali Khan, who were all trained by him.